New York Rangers: Return to the playoffs (2005–2011)

 Stellar performances by rookie goaltender Henrik Lundqvist during the 2005–06 season led to the Rangers' best record since 1993–94.

 With the emergence of Swedish rookie goaltender Henrik Lundqvist during the 2005–06 season, the Rangers finished the season with a record of 44–26–12, their best record since 1993–94.
 Jagr broke the Rangers' single-season points record with a first-period assist in a 5–1 win against the New York Islanders on March 29, 2006.
 The assist gave him 110 points on the season, breaking Jean Ratelle's record.
 Less than two weeks later, on April 8, Jagr scored his 53rd goal of the season against the Boston Bruins, breaking the club record previously held by Adam Graves.
 Two games prior, on April 4, the Rangers defeated the Philadelphia Flyers 3–2, in a shootout, to clinch a playoff spot for the first time since 1996–97.
 In the 2006 conference quarterfinals, the Rangers faced off against the Devils and were defeated in a four-game sweep.
 Jagr fell two points short of winning his sixth Art Ross Trophy as scoring champion in 2005–06, but did win his third Pearson Award as the players' choice for the most outstanding player.

-Jaromir Jagr was named team captain at the start of the 2006–07 NHL season.
+Jaromír Jágr was named team captain at the start of the 2006–07 NHL season.

 In the 2006–07 offseason, the Rangers signed Triple Gold Club winner and 12-time 30-goal scorer Brendan Shanahan to a one-year contract.
 On October 5, 2006, Jagr was named the first team captain since Mark Messier's retirement.
 On February 5, 2007, the Rangers acquired forward Sean Avery in a trade with the Los Angeles Kings.
 The Rangers swept the Atlanta Thrashers in the first round of the 2007 playoffs.
 However, they were eliminated in the next round by the Buffalo Sabres.

-At the 2007 NHL entry draft, the Rangers chose Alexei Cherepanov 17th overall, who had been ranked by the NHL Central Scouting Bureau as the number one European skater.
+At the 2007 NHL entry draft, the Rangers chose Alexei Cherepanov 17th overall; he had been ranked by the NHL Central Scouting Bureau as the number one European skater.
 In the 2007 offseason, they signed Scott Gomez to a seven-year contract, as well as Chris Drury to a five-year deal.
 The Rangers made the playoffs for the third consecutive season and the second round for the second consecutive season.
-In the first round against the New Jersey Devils, in game three, Sean Avery faced himself towards Devils goaltender Martin Brodeur and moved his arms and stick in an attempt to screen any shots from the Rangers.
-After the game, the league made it an unsportsmanlike conduct penalty to purposefully screen the goalie with your arms and stick.
+In the first round against the New Jersey Devils, in game three, Sean Avery positioned himself facing Devils goaltender Martin Brodeur and moved his arms and stick in an attempt to screen any shots from the Rangers.
+After the game, the league made it an unsportsmanlike conduct penalty to purposefully screen a goaltender by waving one's arms and stick.
 Following their first-round victory, they lost to the Pittsburgh Penguins in the second round.
-The following offseason saw the departures of captain Jaromir Jagr to the KHL and Martin Straka, who left to play in the Czech Republic.
+The following offseason saw the departures of captain Jaromír Jágr to the Kontinental Hockey League (KHL) and Martin Straka, who left to play in the Czech Republic.